 When my friend Suzanne told me that I was responsible for her financial solvency, I asked her if she would write up her experience.
-Here it is.
+It’s exciting to hear about people making the move to shared housing and reaping the benefits.
+Here’s Suzanne’s story.

 I have a roommate now!